(chair), Barham, Chavas, Cox, Deller, Foltz, Gould, Harris,

 While members of the faculty define themselves professionally in terms of the areas of applied economics within which they work, the graduate programs are predicated on the notion that good applied economic analysis requires rigorous and thorough training in economic theory and econometrics.
 Both the master's and the Ph.D. curricula are grounded in comprehensive training in economic theory and econometrics.
 The Ph.D. curriculum relies on the doctoral core in theory and econometrics offered by Wisconsin's outstanding economics program.
 When matched with the department's applied courses, which teach students how to use advanced methods to conceptualize and answer contemporary economic problems, this strong core training prepares students for a variety of challenging careers.
 Wisconsin graduates have taken positions in academic research and teaching; economic consulting in the private sector; and economic staffing in public agencies and nongovernmental organizations at the local, state, national, or international level.
 More than 75 percent of the department's Ph.D. graduates take faculty positions at universities and colleges.

-Department faculty are affiliated with a broad range of institutes and centers across the campus, including the Gaylord Nelson Institute for Environmental Studies, the Center for Integrated Agricultural Systems, the Program on Agricultural Technology Studies, the University Center for Cooperatives, the Renk Agribusiness Institute, the Robert M. La Follette School of Public Affairs, and the major area studies programs.
+Department faculty are affiliated with a broad range of institutes and centers across the campus, including the Gaylord Nelson Institute for Environmental Studies, the Center for Integrated Agricultural Systems, the University Center for Cooperatives, the Renk Agribusiness Institute, Center for Community Economic Development, and the area studies programs.
 Each program has its own rich intellectual life of seminars and other activities.
 In addition, many programs are sources of graduate fellowships and research assistantships for the department's students.

 The department provides office space for its approximately 50 graduate students.
-Other facilities include the Taylor-Hibbard Library, which contains books, journals, and data series, and the Halvorson-Ebling Computer Center, where students have access to the latest computer equipment and software packages.
-The Taylor-Hibbard Club, the department's graduate student organization, serves as a link between graduate students and faculty members, elects student representatives to department committees, and promotes academic and social activities for its members.
+Other facilities include the Halvorson–Ebling Computer Center, where students have access to the latest computer equipment and software packages.
+The Taylor–Hibbard Club, the department's graduate student organization, serves as a link between graduate students and faculty members, elects student representatives to department committees, and promotes academic and social activities for its members.

 Doctoral students are required to develop comprehensive proficiency in economic theory, mathematics, econometrics, and major and minor fields of concentration.
 Mathematical statistics and linear algebra are prerequisites for admission to the doctoral program.
 In addition to the general requirements of the Graduate School, candidates for the Ph.D. degree must complete further requirements which are detailed in the department's application material and website.

 The department offers a number of research assistantships, and students have competed well for university-wide fellowships.
 The department's students have also received nationally competitive fellowships and research grants from the National Science Foundation, the Social Science Research Council, the Fulbright programs, and others.
-New students seeking financial assistance for the fall term must complete their applications by December 15.
+New students wishing to be reviewed for the university fellowship competition must complete their applications by December 15.